maxrogers78/maxrogers78/README.md

 ### Here is what I'm working on!

-- 🔭 I am a passonate jr developer with the goal to be a web developer with expertice in React.js
+- 🔭 I am a passonate web developer living in Chile willing to relocate to Canada
 - 🌱 Learing everyday, currently working as a freelancer on [Soflanas](https://www.soflanas.cl/) and I'm in the final year of Computer Science Engineering
 - 📫 How to reach me: [Personal Portfolio](https://maxrogersdev.com/)
 - 😄 Pronouns: He/Him